Robert Thomas (fullback)

-Robert Lee Thomas, IV (born December 1, 1974) is an American former professional football fullback in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Henderson State University.
+Robert Lee Thomas, IV (born December 1, 1974) is an American former professional football player who was a fullback in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Henderson State Reddies.

 Early life

 Thomas graduated from Jacksonville High School in Jacksonville, Arkansas, after playing three seasons of football.
 Back then because of his small size, he played different positions (fullback, tight end, linebacker, defensive end, punter and quarterback).

 He attended college at Henderson State University in Arkadelphia, Arkansas, where he became the starting middle linebacker.
 He closed out his collegiate career as the school's all-time leading tackler with 388 tackles.
 Among his marks, he recorded 18 tackles in a single game and 129 tackles in a season.
 He was named the Gulf South Conference Defensive Player of Year in 1995 and earned All-GSC honors in 1995 and 1996.

 In 1996, Thomas participated in the NCAA Division II All-Star game and the Snow Bowl (later known as the Cactus Bowl).
 He also was a finalist for the Harlon Hill Trophy.

 In 2004, he was inducted into the Henderson State University Hall of Honor.
 In 2006, he was inducted into the Jacksonville High School Hall of Fame.